CloudEngineHub/Awesome-Robotics-Manipulation/README.md

 This repo contains a curated list of **Robot Manipulation** papers relating to Robotics domain.

-Please feel free to send me pull requests or email to add papers!
+Please feel free to send pull requests or [email](baishuanghao@stu.xjtu.edu.cn) me to add papers!
+This version of the repository may have some typos, so don’t hesitate to contact me for corrections!

 <!-- ******* 0-Content Table ******* -->